Ax8457/The-Digital-Hand/README.md

 # The-Digital-Hand
-Hand's movement recognition and mouse controle (device),  with MediaPipe
+Hand's movements recognition and mouse controle (device),  with MediaPipe